aalemayhu/jamstack-oslo/meeting-planning-22-12-2018.md

 ## Potential contributors

-If have any suggestions on topics.
-Do you want to present something?
-Does your friend want to present?
+If you have any suggestions on topics, want to present something, or know a friend who does.
 Please reach out by either [opening a discussion][2], [sending a DM][3] or [email][4].
 Whatever works best for you :)

 [0]: https://www.meetup.com/JAMstack-Oslo/